Samantha Simmonds: Journalism career

 After gaining a postgraduate diploma in broadcast journalism from City University in London in 1995, Simmonds worked as a reporter for local radio in Yorkshire before moving to London for a job as a producer on Channel Five News.
 She was later a presenter on BBC Breakfast and spent two years reporting and presenting BBC London's news programmes before joining Sky News in 2005.
 While presenting that channel, she was the first British journalist to break the story of Michael Jackson's death.
 Simmonds left Sky News in 2016, along with several other anchors, as part of a cost-cutting exercise.
 She can now be seen presenting on BBC One, BBC World News and the BBC News Channel, which she joined in March 2017.

 Personal life

-Simmonds is married to Phillip Davies, a business consultant, with whom she has three children.
-She lives in East Finchley, North London.
+Simmonds is married to Phillip Davies, co-founder of Magway Ltd. They live in East Finchley, North London, and have three children.